tomasweigenast/cientific-calculator/README.md

 # cientific-calculator
-A cientific calculator program written in C++ with an Arduino as target
+A cientific calculator program written in Golang with any board as target